primebitsorg/proofreader/README.md

 OPENAI_API_KEY=YOUR_KEY_HERE
 ```

-Alternatively, you may pass this values as env variables when run a command.
+Alternatively, you may pass these values as env variables when running a command.

 Done.
 Now, you can proofread text files.